-World of Warcraft: Shadowlands will be receiving a handful of mini-episodes going over the lore of many of the series' iconic characters.
-This will be in the same vein as what we saw for Legion and Battle for Azeroth.
-The full reveal of this content will premiere on August 27 at Gamescom, which is happening at 11 am PT / 2 pm ET.
+World of Warcraft: Shadowlands has received a handful of mini-episodes going over the lore of many of the series' iconic characters.
+This was in the same vein as what we saw for Legion and Battle for Azeroth.

 World of Warcraft: Shadowlands ray tracing